anuzzolese/machine-reading/README.md

 ```

-The input CSV processed by ```mr.py``` is composed of 4 columns, i.e. (i) corpus_id, which is an identifier for a corpus; (ii) document_id, which is an identifier of a document within a corpus; (iii) sentence_id, which is an identifier of document sentence within a corpus; and (iv) content, which is the content of sentence to process.
+The input CSV processed by ```mr.py``` is composed of 4 columns, i.e.:
+ 1. corpus_id, which is an identifier for a corpus;
+ 2. document_id, which is an identifier of a document within a corpus;
+ 3. sentence_id, which is an identifier of document sentence within a corpus;
+ 4. content, which is the content of sentence to process.

 The following is an example:

 | corpus_id   | document_id | sentence_id | content |